How to Apply

 - Curriculum vitae (CV)

-- If already in a participating lab: a one-page mentor statement describing your strengths, relevance of your research to KUH, the proposed scope of the project, your role within it, and the mentor’s commitment to your development
+- A one-page letter from the proposed mentor (if identified or if already in a participating lab) describing the applicant’s strengths, the relevance of the research to KUH priorities, the proposed scope of the project, the scholar’s role within it, and the mentor’s commitment to the trainee’s development

 - If not yet in a participating lab: two letters of recommendation